torproject/sbws/docs/source/how_works.rst

 Overview
 ~~~~~~~~~

+..
+The following text is part of the introduction in the README, but rst
+   formatted.

-The :term:`scanner` obtain a list of relays from the Tor network.
+The :term:`scanner` measures the bandwidth of each relay in the Tor network
-It measures the bandwidth of each relay by creating a two hop circuit with the
+(except the directory authorities) by creating a two hops circuit
+with the relay.
+It then measures the bandwidth by downloading data
-relay to measure and download data from a :term:`destination` Web Server.
+from a :term:`destination` Web Server and stores the measurements.

+The :term:`generator` read the measurements, aggregates, filters and
+scales them using torflow's scaling method.

-The :term:`generator` creates a :term:`bandwidth list file` that is read
+Then it generates a :term:`bandwidth list file` that is read
-by a :term:`directory authority` and used to report relays' bandwidth in its
+by a :term:`directory authority` to report relays’ bandwidth in its vote.
-vote.

 .. image:: ./images/scanner.svg
    :height: 200px